gokayumutlu/gokayumutlu/README.md

-### Hi there 👋
+- Currently working on Personal Web Site Project with .Net Core

-- 🌱 I’m currently learning Spring & Docker
+- I’m learning Spring & Docker
+- Next thing to learn will be Jenkins
+- Long-term learning(and making projects) goal is Artificial Intelligence(Specifically Neural Networks)

 Links to socials:
 <br>